CodingWonders/win11minst/relnotes.md

 Here you can see the feature list for each released version since `2.0.0100_220515`.
 If you want to take a look at the release notes for an older release, please look at **that specific release** (you can do this more easily by clicking the links at the bottom of the file)

+### Updating the program

+S

+### 2.0.0100_220612
+---

+#### **Bugfixes**

+- Fixed a bug where the program would throw an exception if a solid color was set as the desktop background

+    > If you apply a solid background on your system, the program will default to its background color

+#### **New features**

+- You can now drag ISO files and drop them in the program
+- Installer history items can now be exported to HTML files
+- Audible events are now produced by dialogs during installer creation
+- On-the-fly color mode and language changes for external panels

 ### 2.0.0100_220605
 ---